Ojas2011/Telco-Customer-Churn-Prediction/README.md

 - To make conclusions and predictions based on the data abotu what kinds of factors are contributing/likely to contribute to people quitting churn with Telco.

 ## Dataset
-- The dataset can be found at [https://github.com/Nas-virat/Telco-Customer-Churn.git](url)
+- The dataset can be found at Nas-virat. (n.d.).
+Telco-customer-churn [Dataset].
+GitHub. https://github.com/Nas-virat/Telco-Customer-Churn
-- To find the dataset specifically go to: [https://github.com/Nas-virat/Telco-Customer-Churn/blob/main/Telco-Customer-Churn.csv](url)
+- To find the dataset specifically go to: Nas-virat. (n.d.).
+Telco-customer-churn [Dataset].
+GitHub. https://github.com/Nas-virat/Telco-Customer-Churn

 ## Variables:
 Header | Description